How to wear a saree?

 Which type of saree is best?

 Every saree has its own speciality.
+For beginnners, it is common to get confused with various types of saree names in India.
 The choice of best saree depends on many factors like the occasion, budget, body type, etc. Pure cotton and pure silk last long.
 Chiffon and georgettes are easy to maintain and wear at home daily.
 Polyester and machine-made sarees need less maintenance compared to handloom ones.
 The choice of saree is purely individual.

 How to wear a saree to look slim?